 - Less eye fatigue

 Not much content is available to take advantage of 90Hz, so most videos and games push only 60 frames per second.
-Which is also why the OnePlus 7 Pro screen has been programmed to dial down to 60Hz refresh rate when you are watching videos.
+This is also why most high refresh rate phones are programmed to dial down to 60Hz refresh rate when you are watching videos.

 Difference Between Touch Refresh Rate and Display Refresh Rate